amortensen/dots-architecture/draft-ietf-dots-architecture.md

 A DOTS gateway may be deployed client-side, server-side or both.
-The gateway may terminate multiple discrete client connections and may aggregate these into a single or multiple DOTS signaling sessions.
+The gateway may terminate multiple discrete client connections and may aggregate these into a one or more DOTS signal channels.

 The DOTS gateway will appear as a server to its downstream agents and as a client to its upstream agents, a functional concatenation of the DOTS client and